samo133/samo133/README.md

 - **AirBnB Clone Backend** — `Django + DRF` backend for property listings, bookings, payments; includes Celery, Redis, and Docker.
   _Repo:_ `github.com/yourusername/airbnb-clone-backend`
-- **Project B** — short one-liner about what it demonstrates (e.g., async pipelines / performance tuning).
-  _Repo:_ `github.com/yourusername/project-b`

-> Tip: Use the pinned repositories feature on your profile to showcase these.

 ---